QuarTheDev/SpotX-GUI-Linux/README.md

 This is an **unofficial** fork of SpotX-Linux.
 While in the future there may be an official SpotX-GUI line in the future, for now this one is maintained by me.

-It is not ready yet and likely won't be for a few hours.
+It is not completed yet and likely won't be for a few hours.
 This repo will update when it is.

 With that being said, this is a **side project** that I made in just 2 days.
 There's bound to be errors and issues in every corner.
 This is a learning experience for me and end users should treat it as such.